frangeris/pong/README.md

 > **[WIP]** Customization of header using the new response is not supported for now...

-- `resolver` just an `object` to interact with [krachot/options-resolver](https://github.com/krachot/options-resolver)

-**For use them it's extremely required add this code at the very begining of the handler**, the reason is that `response` helper use the lambda `callback` function for finish the execution of the lambda and is not cool send it by parameter...
+- `resolver` just an `object` to interact with [krachot/options-resolver](https://github.com/krachot/options-resolver) **For use response helpers it's extremely required add this code at the very begining of the handler**, the reason is that `response` helper use the lambda `callback` function for finish the execution of the lambda and is not cool always send it by parameter...

 ```javascript
 module.exports.handler = (event, context, callback) => {